 A service account provides Cloud Manager with permissions to deploy and manage Cloud Volumes ONTAP systems in the same project as Cloud Manager, or in different projects.
 Google Cloud accounts that you add to Cloud Manager are used to enable data tiering.

 Project and permissions for Cloud Manager

-To deploy Cloud Volumes ONTAP in Google Cloud Platform, you must first deploy Cloud Manager in a GCP account and project.
+Before you can deploy Cloud Volumes ONTAP in Google Cloud, you must first deploy Cloud Manager in a Google Cloud project.
 Cloud Manager can’t be running on your premises, or in a different cloud provider.

-Two sets of permissions must be in place when you deploy Cloud Manager from NetApp Cloud Central:
+Two sets of permissions must be in place before you deploy Cloud Manager from NetApp Cloud Central:

-You need to deploy Cloud Manager using a GCP account that has permissions to launch the Cloud Manager VM instance in GCP.
+You need to deploy Cloud Manager using a Google account that has permissions to launch the Cloud Manager VM instance from Cloud Central.

-When deploying Cloud Manager, you are prompted to specify a GCP service account for the VM instance.
-Cloud Manager uses the service account to create and manage Cloud Volumes ONTAP systems on your behalf.
+When deploying Cloud Manager, you are prompted to select a service account for the VM instance.
+Cloud Manager gets permissions from the service account to create and manage Cloud Volumes ONTAP systems on your behalf.
 Permissions are provided by attaching a custom role to the service account.

-After you add a GCP account, you can then enable data tiering on individual volumes when you create, modify, or replicate them.
+After you add a Google Cloud account, you can then enable data tiering on individual volumes when you create, modify, or replicate them.